-- Apply a creative approach to problem solving. - Consider and develop original ideas from initiation to realisation. - Critical analysis skills, looking at the work of others and through selfreflection. - Express individual thoughts and choices confidently. - Take risk, experiments and learn from mistakes How will the course be assessed?
+- Apply a creative approach to problem solving. - Consider and develop original ideas from initiation to realisation. - Critical analysis skills, looking at the work of others and through selfreflection. - Express individual thoughts and choices confidently. - Take risk, experiments and learn from mistakes

 The Photography GCSE is broken down into two components.

 Component 1: 60% Personal Portfolio.
 This is an internally set projects where students will undertake a project in order to meet all assessment objectives outline by the exam board.
 The personal portfolio consists of work made over the course of the GCSE and is cumulative.

 Component 2: 40% Externally set task.
 The theme for this project is externally set.
-Students will compile a project spanning over ten weeks in order to respond to the given theme whilst meeting the assessment objectives.
+Students will compile a project spanning over ten weeks in order to respond to the given theme whilst meeting the theme whilst meeting the assessment objectives.

 For further information, please contact Miss Sassi isassi@imberhorne.co.uk

 GEOGRAPHY

-GCSE Exam board: Edexcel

 Why study Geography?